Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Map and Stats of Day Eleven on the Camino Portugués

-Here is the map I created from my own GPS tracks on the app on my phone.
-The map is entirely interactive, if you are online.
+Here is the map I created from my own GPS tracks.
+The map is entirely interactive.
 I placed the albergues/hotels/cafés on the map for your convenience.

 There are not a lot of services along the route, but there are enough, if you plan the day right.
 There are lots of gorgeous places to stop for a picnic if you have food with you.
 As always, my advice is to keep food and plenty of water in your pack at all times.

-Next is the elevation profile for the day.
-Ups and downs are the norm, with a descent to Águeda on the river, and then a short climb back up.
+Note the two elevation profiles for the day.
+The first ends in the center of Águeda and the second is the 1.2 kilometer continuation to the Albergue Sto.
+António.
+Ups and downs are the norm, with a descent to Águeda on the river, and then, if you are going to the albergue, a short climb back up.
 With only 25 kilometers to accomplish, for me, this day was quite manageable.

-Elevation Profile for Day Eleven, Camino Portugués, Mealhada to ÁguedaElevation Profile for Day Eleven, Camino Portugués, Mealhada to Águeda
+Elevation Profile for Day Eleven, Camino Portugués, Mealhada to ÁguedaElevation Profile for Day Eleven, Camino Portugués, Mealhada to Águeda, to the Albergue St. Antonio

 Photo-Rich Travelogue of Day Eleven on the Camino Portugués